lagotto/lagotto/docs/Setup.md

 ### Adding metrics in production

 In production mode the background processes run via the `upstart`system utility.
-The upstart scripts can be created using foreman (where USER is the user running the web server) via
+The upstart scripts can be created using foreman (where USER is the user running the web server).
+To have foreman detect the production environment, create a file `.env` in the root folder of your application with the content

-    sudo foreman export upstart /etc/init -a alm -f Procfile.prod -l /USER/log -u USER

-This command creates two upstart scripts for each source (one worker and one queuing script).
-For servers with less than 1 GB of memory we can run the background processes with only two scripts via
+    RAILS_ENV=production

+Use the path to the Rails log folder and the username of the user running the application:

-    sudo foreman export upstart /etc/init -a alm -f Procfile.staging -l /USER/log -u USER
+    sudo foreman export upstart /etc/init -l /PATH_TO_LOG_FOLDER/log -u USER -c worker=3

+This command creates three upstart scripts that will run in parallel.
+The number of workers you will need depends on the number of articles (and sources) and the available RAM on your server, a rough estimate is one worker per 5,000-10,000 articles.

 The background processes can then be started or stopped using Upstart:

     sudo start alm
     sudo stop alm

+Foreman also supports bluepill, inittab and runit, read the [man page](http://ddollar.github.io/foreman/) for more information.